Modified Axelrod Model Showing Opinion Convergence And Polarization In Realistic Scale-Free Networks: Reducing Opinion Polarization By Introducing Empathetic Agents

 Could we make the opinion distribution of the eventual states less polarized within the framework of our modified Axelrod model?
 We would like to investigate possible interventions that could alleviate extreme opinion polarization.
 As a general principle, we would like to make our interventions as small as possible, hopefully in the form of making small changes in our rules.
 This is because changing human psychological behavior \emph{en masse} is not easy, at least in the short term.
 Only these kinds of small changes have a real chance to occur in practice.
 Here we propose to alter the behavior of a small fraction of agents.
-Specifically, we fix a small portion $p_\text{s}$ of the agents to be sympathetic.
-A sympathetic agent always interacts with its neighbors using the rules of a similar agent.
-One way to think of it is that each agent has a different agreement threshold, and that of a sympathetic agent is arbitrarily large.
+Specifically, we fix a small portion $p_\text{s}$ of the agents randomly chosen among those whose number of neighbors in the B-A network rank top $100\rho_\text{s}$\% to be empathetic.
+A empathetic agent always interacts with its neighbors using the rules of a similar agent.
+One way to think of it is that each agent has a different agreement threshold, and that of a empathetic agent is arbitrarily large.
 Their readiness to be influenced and persuaded by all kinds of opinions is the key to reaching a consensus in the population.